afwoa/afwoa.github.io/src/content/accession/selection/wots/packing/_index.md

 title: Packing
 ---

+This page will help you keep track of items that you still need to obtain.
+This should be a fairly comprehensive list, but if you find anything to be missing, please reach out.
 The official packing list can be found in the [WOTS Reporting Guide](https://www.afaccessionscenter.af.mil/Portals/78/WOTS/Documents/WOTS%20Reporting%20Guide.pdf).

+### Filters
+{{< productsjs >}}

+## Service Uniform

 {{< products
     section="Service Uniform"